philiplagniton/DARVIC/README.md

 ## Structure of the repository
 ### Folders
-- 'raw_data' : Contains the simulation data used for model building.
+- `raw_data`: Contains the simulation data used for model building.
-- 'code' : Scripts and codes that have been used to setup the R environment and data for modelling.
+- `code`: Scripts and codes that have been used to setup the R environment and data for modelling.
 Make sure to execute sequentially.
-- 'DARVIC_model': Has the representative DARVIC xgboost trained model used in this study with the seed used to produce it.
+- `DARVIC_model`: Has the representative DARVIC xgboost trained model used in this study with the seed used to produce it.

 ###